ucc23/updt_UCC/README.md

 ### 5.2 Live build

-1. Pull changes first to update arXiv data

-2. Push changes (if any) to each of the `QXY` repositories.
+1. Push changes (if any) to each of the `QXY` repositories.
 To do this, position the command line in the `UCC/` folder and run (change `YYMMDD` with version number):

 ```
 for dir in Q*/; do (cd "$dir" && [ -d .git ] && git acp "version YYMMDD"); done
 ```

-3. Create a 'New version' in the [Zenodo repository](https://zenodo.org/doi/10.5281/zenodo.8250523)
+2. Create a 'New version' in the [Zenodo repository](https://zenodo.org/doi/10.5281/zenodo.8250523)

 3.0 Make sure that the version number in the README matches than in the CHANGELOG 3.1 Upload the three files stored in the `temp_updt/zenodo/` folder